GitbookIO/gitbook/README.md

 ```
 -o, --output <directory>  Path to output directory, defaults to ./_book
 -f, --format <name>       Change generation format, defaults to site, availables are: site, page, pdf, json
---config <config file>    Configuration file to use, defualt to book.json
+--config <config file>    Configuration file to use, defaults to book.json
 ```

 GitBook load the default configuration from a `book.json` file in the repository if it exists.